"Those most conscious of another world have made the most effective Christians in this one."

 Today’s audiences demand more than a few sentences of preachy application at the end of a novel or devotional.
 They yearn for stories that weave universal themes through the dynamic experiences of relatable characters.
 Mark has helped numerous authors accomplish precisely this.

-His academic training includes a bachelor’s degree in English / Commercial Writing as well as a master’s in English with a writing concentration.
+His academic training includes a bachelor’s degree in English / Commercial Writing, a master’s in English with a writing concentration.
+He is currently working on a Master of Fine Arts degree in creative writing.
 For two semesters, Mark studied under the direction of Dr. Michael Dirda, Pulitzer Prize-winning book columnist for The Washington Post.
 During these years of academic training, Mark worked as a textbook editor, writing tutor, and technology web writer.

 Next, Mark traveled half way across the world where he began managing the editorial department at Christian Books Melanesia, the largest Christian publisher in Papua New Guinea.
 There he helped develop more than 100 publications that pointed people to God's Word for Christian growth.